 There are a number of new medications and treatments that are being researched or hypothesised, to treat erectile dysfunction.
-Although we do not offer these treatments, given that they are still in an experimental level, we are nonetheless following closely the developments and we discuss these treatments with patients to the best of our doctors knowledge.
+Although we do not offer these treatments, given that they are still at an experimental level, we are nonetheless following closely the developments and we discuss these treatments with patients to the best of our doctor’s knowledge.

 Newer pharmacological treatments are focused on targeting alternative pathways in the erectile process, both centrally and peripherally.
-Drug categories currently being investigated for ED include the following:
+Drug categories currently being investigated to treat ED include the following:

 Melanocortin receptor agonists

 Stem cell therapy is a new treatment option that offers the potential to reverse the underlying causes of ED and reduce patient reliance on the transitory effects of PDE5-I medications.
 It has been researched in several animal studies in subjects who poorly respond to PDE5-Is (cavernous nerve injury and DM).
 Stem cell regenerative therapy is based on the rationale that stem cells can differentiate into a wide variety of cells including endothelial cells, Schwann cells, smooth muscle cells, and neurons.
 Moreover, it is hypothesized that stem cells have beneficial effects on damaged or diseased tissues by releasing various molecular mediators, which lead the host tissue to initiate a regenerative or healing response to diseased or injured tissue responsible for ED.

 The majority of published studies are based on animal tests but there has been one reported case series of seven men from Korea.
 In this study, all diabetic patients, with ages ranging from 57 to 87, were treated with an intracavernosal injection of umbilical cord blood stem cells.
 Morning erection was regained in six out of the seven men at 6 months from time of injection.
 With concomitant use of sildenafil, all of these men were able to obtain vaginal penetration.
 No adverse events were reported.